anytizer/anytizer.php/readme.md

 ## Validations

 It supports different kinds of validations as defined in `_rule_NAME()` where `NAME` is your validation name.
-See class file: class.validation_rules.inc.php.
+See class file: [sanitize.php](src/anytizer/sanitize.php).
 You can add your own method to expand the feature.

 ### Numeric